scala/scala-jenkins-infra/README.md

 * `validate-test` -- run the Scala test suite
 * `integrate-ide` -- run the ScalaIDE test suite

-In the Jenkins job names, `validate` means the job operates on only one repo; `integrate` means it brings multiple projects/repos together.

 In the future, we plan to make the [Scala community build] (https://github.com/scala/community-builds) part of PR validation as well.